coenm/RepoM/docs/mdsource/script_variables_file.generated.source.md

 # `file`

-Provides file related action menu functions and variables accessable through `file`.
+Provides file related action menu functions and variables accessible through `file`.

 This module contains the following methods, variables and/or constants: